 Graduate students interested in conducting research in my areas of expertise are welcome to contact me via email.

 Undergraduate students looking to gain research experience are always welcome.
-Contact me via email to help with the RinkWatch and NatureWatch citizen science projects.
+Contact me via email to help with the RinkWatch citizen science project.